-HiTrap[TM] SP FF, HiTrap CM FF, HiTrap Q FF, HiTrap DEAE FF, and HiTrap ANX FF (high sub) are prepacked 1 mL and 5 mL, ready to use cation and anion exchange HiTrap columns for method scouting, group separations, sample concentration and sample clean-up of charged biomolecules.
-The special design of the column, together with a well-established chromatography resin, provides fast, reproducible, and easy separations in a convenient format.
+HiTrap[TM] SP XL and HiTrap Q XL are 1 mL and 5 mL prepacked, ready to use cation and anion exchange columns for method scouting, group separations, sample concentration and sample clean-up of charged biomolecules.
+HiTrap SP XL and HiTrap Q XL provide fast, reproducible, and easy separations in a convenient format.

-The columns can be operated with a syringe, peristaltic pump or liquid chromatography system such as $\ddot{A}KTA^{\rm M}.$
+The columns can be operated with a syringe, peristaltic pump or liquid chromatography system such as $\ddot{A}KTA^{M}$.